OCA/pos/pos_pricelist/README.rst

 You'll have new configuration parameters at Point of Sale > Configuration > Point of Sales

 * Price with Taxes: Show prices with taxes in POS session or not
+* Included taxes always included: Choose whether to use the included taxes in the pos even if the fiscal position maps them (as the sale order process does)

 Usage